ContentMine/workshop-resources/training-guidelines/workflow.md

 1. (**18d ahead**, optional) Remind participants of pre-training assessment
 1. (**14d ahead**) Draft session schedule
 	- [ ] Choose modules according to target audience after closing pre-training assessment.
 We have three module categories
 	- A: Introduction sessions
 	- B: application of CMtools to do content mining
 	- C: more hacky sessions, working together on user problems, downstream analysis
 	- The session schedule should include short breaks after each session, and possibly time and space for a social event in the evening.
 	- think about: framing, target audience, purpose for project and participants
 	- discuss what should not / can not be done and why
 	- potential technical issues -> prepare solution (additional documentation)
 	- potential content questions / problems -> prepare answers
 	- offer some social event in the evening
 	- follow-ups
-1. (**14d ahead**) Update repo
+1. (**14d ahead**): Update repo
 	- [ ] schedule
 	- [ ] pre-requisites
 	- [ ] downloads / installations / datasets / tech requirements